 Q: Why can't I yell at the referee?

 A: Ragging and questioning the referees is not part of AYSO soccer.
 Remember that this is a game for kids.
 The kids learn what good sportsmanship looks like from how the adults act as much as what they say.
 Referees, coaches, all other volunteer parents and friends are out there to see that the game is safe, fair, and fun for the kids.
+To provide feedback and suggestions contact the referee administrator(s) (see Contact Us).

 Q: What training is provided for referees?